RWinterburn/PP1/README.md

 ### Deployment

 To deploy the website the user must
-*Log in to Github.com.
+* Log in to Github.com.
-*Go to "settings".
+* Go to "settings".
-*Click "pages" under "codes and automation".
+* Click "pages" under "codes and automation".
-*Select "deploy from a branch" and select the "main" branch.
+* Select "deploy from a branch" and select the "main" branch.
-*Then select "/(root)"
+* Then select "/(root)"
-*Click "save" to save the Github page source.
+* Click "save" to save the Github page source.
-*Go to "code".
+* Go to "code".
-*Click on the yellow circle on the page repository.
+* Click on the yellow circle on the page repository.
-*You will see the backend working on building the website when this is complete go to "settings" *Click "pages"
+* You will see the backend working on building the website when this is complete go to "settings"
+* Click "pages"
-*You should see the website link https://rwinterburn.github.io/PP1/ *Click on the link and you will see the website.
+* You should see the website link https://rwinterburn.github.io/PP1/
+* Click on the link and you will see the website.

 ### Development
-For future development go to https://github.com/RWinterburn/PP1 *Click the green "code" button.
+For future development go to https://github.com/RWinterburn/PP1
+* Click the green "code" button.
-*Copy the URL
+* Copy the URL
-*Go to your cloud based coding site. e.g. Code Anywhere or Gitpod.io *click on "new workspace".
+* Go to your cloud based coding site. e.g. Code Anywhere or Gitpod.io
+* click on "new workspace".
-*Paste in the repository URL
+* Paste in the repository URL
-*Click create and it will create the code space for you.
+* Click create and it will create the code space for you.

 #### VSCode Development
-*Click the green "code" button.
+* Click the green "code" button.
-*Copy the URL
+* Copy the URL
-*Open "command palette in VSCode (CTRL + SHIFT + P) *Click the option "Git Clone"
+* Open "command palette in VSCode (CTRL + SHIFT + P)
+* Click the option "Git Clone"
-*Click "clone from Github"
+* Click "clone from Github"
-*Paste in the Repository URL
+* Paste in the Repository URL
-*Hit Enter
+* Hit "Enter"
-*A window will pop up on your computer asking you to choose you repository destination, choose an appropriate folder.
+* A window will pop up on your computer asking you to choose you repository destination, choose an appropriate folder.
-*Select the repository destination and the workspace will click open.
+* Select the repository destination and the workspace will click open.
-*You may get the option saying "Do you trust this author? click Yes"
+* You may get the option saying "Do you trust this author? click Yes"